 Currently, alerts are available for Crash Reporting and Real User Monitoring enabled applications only, with APM alerts coming soon.

-Notifications can be received via email, with 3rd party integrations with Raygun Alerting coming soon.
+Notifications can be received via email, Slack, Microsoft Teams or in other 3rd party applications using webhooks.

 The Alerting feature can be accessed via the top navigation or via the “Alerting” link in the left hand sidebar under Crash Reporting and Real User Monitoring.